rcook/blog-rcook-org/_posts/2022-02-26-cymbal-choke-reaper-ezdrummer.md

 Here are the events of interest:

-* Index 713: Kick hit that was played concurrently with the cymbal hit
+* Index 713: Kick hit that was played concurrently with the cymbal hit: because doing that is totally badass
 * Index 714: Cymbal hit
 * Index 715: _Poly Aftertouch_ with full velocity played shortly after cymbal hit
 * Index 716: _Poly Aftertouch_ with zero velocity played immediately after the full velocity